Twisted (Annie Ross song)

-"Twisted" is a 1952 vocalese song with lyrics by Annie Ross, set to a tenor saxophone solo of the same name by Wardell Gray that was recorded in 1949.
+"Twisted" is a 1952 vocalese song with lyrics by Annie Ross, set to a tenor saxophone solo of the same title by Wardell Gray that was recorded in 1949.
 It has been covered by Bette Midler, Joni Mitchell, and many others.

 Background

 "Twisted" is a whimsical account of the protagonist's insanity that satirises psychoanalysis.
 In 1952, Ross met Prestige Records owner Bob Weinstock, who asked her to write lyrics to a jazz solo, in a similar way to King Pleasure, a practice that would later be known as vocalese.
-The next day, she presented him with "Twisted", a treatment of saxophonist Wardell Gray's 1949 composition of the same name, a classic example of the genre.
+The next day, she presented him with "Twisted", a treatment of saxophonist Wardell Gray's 1949 composition of that name, a classic example of the genre.
 She later said of the inspiration for the song:

 The song, first released in 1952 and later collected on the album King Pleasure Sings/Annie Ross Sings, was an underground hit, and resulted in her winning DownBeat's New Star award.
+Writing for the magazine in a column devoted to analysing the song, Leonard Feather wrote: "To perform it, you need more qualifications than most singers today possess: a range as broad as that of the tenor sax itself, a natural feeling for chord changes, surety of pitch, and a beat.
+Annie Ross has 'em all."
 Ross released a second version with the vocalese trio Lambert, Hendricks & Ross on their 1960 album The Hottest New Group in Jazz.
 Gramophone described that recording as "more lighthearted, perhaps a little more individual" than Ross' first release of the song.